 Note: Due to the USB 3.0 translation layer between native hardware and virtual machine, the librealsense team does not support installation in a VM.

 If you do choose to try it, we recommend using VMware Workstation Player, and not Oracle VirtualBox for proper emulation of the USB3 controller.

 Please ensure to work with the supported Kernel versions listed here and verify that the kernel is updated properly according to the instructions.

-- Update Ubuntu distribution, including getting the latest stable kernel
+- Make Ubuntu up-to-date including the latest stable kernel:

 sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade